Ruth Martin Indexing

 I love indexing not only because I have a tidy mind and enjoy making order out of chaos, but also because it is a highly creative occupation.
 That might seem strange, since the indexer is entirely constrained by the author’s text, but there is a distinct creative challenge in translating complex ideas into concise yet meaningful headings and then linking them to other ideas to create a coherent whole.
 I often think that indexes are not written but emerge.

-These days, I live in the Gers, a remote and beautiful part of South-West France.
+I live in the Gers, a remote and beautiful part of South-West France.
 Walks in the countryside are the perfect antidote to long hours spent in front of my computer.